zhound420/bytebot-hawkeye/README.md

 Need to adjust the model roster?
 Edit `packages/bytebot-llm-proxy/litellm-config.yaml` and then restart the LiteLLM proxy so it reloads the bind-mounted config—no rebuild required:

+OpenRouter routes are included by default, so dropping an `OPENROUTER_API_KEY` into `docker/.env` works out of the box.
+If you prefer to run LM Studio locally, update the LiteLLM proxy config to point a route at your LM Studio endpoint and choose the model you have hosted.
+In either case, adjust `packages/bytebot-llm-proxy/litellm-config.yaml` to reference your preferred OpenRouter or LM Studio models, then restart the proxy to pick up the change.

 ```bash
 docker compose -f docker/docker-compose.proxy.yml restart bytebot-llm-proxy
 # or simply rerun